damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ### Voluntary Terminations

-A voluntary termination occurs when a team member informs his or her manager of a resignation, or when an employee is absent from work for three consecutive workdays and fails to contact his or her supervisor (job abandonment).

-If you are a current team member and you are thinking about resigning from GitLab, we encourage you to speak with your manager, People Ops, or another trusted team member to discuss your reasons for wanting to leave.
-At GitLab we want to ensure that all issues team members are facing are discussed and resolved to result in a great work environment.
+A voluntary termination occurs when a team member informs his or her manager of their intent to resign their position.
+If you're reasons for considering resigning from GitLab are related to an issue that may be resolved, we encourage you to speak with your manager, someone in People Ops, or another trusted team member.
+We would like a chance to resolve any concerns that may cause a team member to want to leave well before the decision is made.

-If resignation is the only solution after you have discussed your concerns, then please follow these procedures.
+Please follow these procedures if your decision is to leave GitLab.

 #### Procedures

-1. Team members are requested to provide an agreed upon notice of their intention to separate from the company to allow a reasonable amount of time to transfer ongoing workloads.
+1. Team members are requested to provide a minimum of two weeks notice of their intention to separate from the company to allow time to transfer ongoing workloads.
-1. The team member should provide a written resignation letter or notification to his or her manager.
+1. The team member are encouraged to speak to their manager first and to follow up with a written resignation.
-1. Upon receipt of the resignation, the manager will notify People Ops by sending a copy of the resignation letter.
+1. Upon receipt, the manager should notify People Ops immediately by forwarding the resignation details and notice provided by the team member.
 1. People Ops will send an email with the following information to the team member:
   * [Process](https://about.gitlab.com/handbook/people-operations/sop/#returning-property) for returning all company property.
   * A review of the team member's post-termination benefits status, if applicable.